OpenIndiana/oi-docs/docs/handbook/getting-started.md

 The `pkg search` command is used to search locally or remotely for information about packages.
 The syntax of the command is `pkg search [options] [package]`.
-If no search options are specified, the search is restricted to the local system.
+If no search options are specified, the command defaults to performing a search of all the remote repositories defined on the system.
-Using the `-r` option, the command searches the remote repository (or repositories) associated with the system.
+Using the `-l` option, you may restrict the search to the local system.

 For example:

-`pkg search -r xchat`
+`pkg search xchat`

 ```
 INDEX                ACTION VALUE                                   PACKAGE